czbiohub-sf/nf-predictorthologs/docs/usage.md

 To do differential hash expression and then search for the enriched hashes in a database, the csv needs to contain the following columns:

 - `sample_id`: a uniquely identifying name
-- `fasta`: path to (translated protein) fasta file for the sample
+- `fasta`: path to (translated protein) fasta file for the sample (optional, if you want to search with `diamond`)
 - `sig`: path to a sourmash signature file for the sample
 - `group`: a filepath-friendly name (no weird characters like `/` or `|`) of the group, to subset the data on

 Additionally, the parameters `--sourmash_ksize` and `--sourmash_molecule` must be provided.

-Here is an example signature:
+Here is an example csv:

 ```bash
 sample_id,fasta,group,sig